knative/docs/blog/releases/announcing-knative-v0-25-release.md

 #### 🐞 Bug Fixes

-- Fix to support subscribers that are Kubernete service, service's endpoint doesn't contain a trailing slash. ([#1123](https://github.com/knative-sandbox/eventing-kafka-broker/pull/1123))
+- Fix to support subscribers that are a Kubernetes service.
+The service's endpoint doesn't contain a trailing slash. ([#1123](https://github.com/knative-sandbox/eventing-kafka-broker/pull/1123))

 #### Apache Kafka Source and Channels v0.25